 4.2 Warranty of Services.
-Contractor warrants that the services provided conform to the contract requirements, including all descriptions, specifications and attachments made a part of this contract.
-The State's acceptance of services provided by Contractor shall not relieve Contractor from its obligations under this warranty.
-In addition to its other remedies under this contract, at law, or in equity, the State may, at Contractor's expense, require prompt correction of any services failing to meet Contractor's warranty herein.
-Services corrected by Contractor shall be subject to all the provisions of this contract in the manner and to the same extent as services originally furnished.
+Contractor warrants that the services provided conform to the Contract requirements, including all descriptions, specifications and attachments made a part of this Contract.
+State's acceptance of services provided by Contractor shall not relieve Contractor from its obligations under this warranty.
+In addition to its other remedies under this Contract, at law, or in equity, State may require Contractor to promptly correct, at Contractor's expense, any services failing to meet Contractor's warranty herein.
+Services corrected by Contractor shall be subject to all the provisions of this Contract in the manner and to the same extent as services originally furnished.

-NOTE: The following options are for IT CONTRACTS ONLY.
+NOTE TO AGENCIES: The following options are for IT CONTRACTS ONLY.

-4.1 Warranties For Services.
-The contractor warrants that it performs all services using reasonable care and skill and according to its current description (including any completion criteria) contained in this contract.
-State agrees to provide timely written notice of any failure to comply with this warranty so that the contractor can take corrective action.
+4.1 Warranty For Services.
+Contractor warrants that it performs all services using reasonable care and skill and according to its current description (including any completion criteria) contained in this Contract.
+State agrees to provide timely written notice of any failure to comply with this warranty so that Contractor can take corrective action.